 VISITING HOURS 2-8 P.M*

 *Exemptions: Care partners may be allowed outside the designated visiting hours during exceptional circumstances.
 Please speak with the healthcare team if you believe an exemption is needed.

 Visiting guidelines for care partners:

-- Visits should be limited to once per day with minimal exit and re-entry
+- Care partners are encouraged to limit their visits to once per day, with minimal exit and re-entry

 To ensure the safety of everyone, staff may also ask care partners to adjust the duration of their visit or leave the unit/department.